 - Arena: Bell Centre

-- The Canadiens average 12.2 penalty minutes per game (first in league), and 4.6 penalties per game (fourth).
+- The Canadiens average 11.2 penalty minutes per game, fifth in the league.

 Montreal's Last 10 Games